ares466/aws-notes/devops-pro/CLOUDFORMATION.md

 - to make modular templates for code reuse
 - when all resources are lifecycle linked
 - when you need to overcome the 500 reource limit in a stack

+> [Exam Tip]
+>
+> - It is advisable to manage all nested stacks from the root stack, though nested stacks can be deleted individually.
+> - When you delete a root stack, it will delete all nested stacks as well.

 **Cross-stack references** serves a similar objective as nested stacks, but works differently which means its better suited for some use cases.